 Table of Contents

-But, do you know that every android chat app will have certain ground-level key features to build an app’s foundation.
+But, do you know that every Android messaging app system will have certain ground-level key features to build an app’s foundation?
 If not, let’s have a look and learn about some here

-Enables the user to get connected with another specific user instantly
+1. One-to-one Private Chat: It enables the user to get connected with another specific user instantly.

-Get the user to create a private or public group of like-minded people around the world to have real-time conversation.
+2. Group Chat: Get the user to create a private or public group of like-minded people worldwide to have a real-time conversation.

-Permits the user to make peer-to-peer HD video calling across multiple platforms.
-In addition, user can also connect with upto 5 users at once via group or video conference calling and have uninterrupted interaction with crystal clear quality.
+3. Video & Conferencing Calling: It allows the user to make peer-to-peer HD video calls across multiple platforms.
+In addition, users can also connect with up to 5 users at once via group or video conference calling and have uninterrupted interaction with crystal-clear quality.

-Users can make calls instantly and get connected with another user across the world.
-If needed can go for voice conference calling and get connected with multiple users at once.
+4. Voice & Conferencing Calling: Users can make calls instantly and get connected with other users across the world.
+If needed, call voice conference calls and connect with multiple users at once.

-Let the user share their data including voice/video files, documents, GIF files, images, etc., to another user privately or publicly.
+5. Data Transfer: Let the user share their data, including voice/video files, documents, GIF files, images, etc., with another user, either privately or publicly.

-Get the user to record each and every conversation that took place during the video/voice calling session.
-The user can later compose these recording with required edits and store them in the cloud for future reference.
+6. Video/Voice Call Recording: Get the user to record each and every conversation that took place during the video/voice calling session.
+The user can later compose these recordings with the required edits and store them in the cloud for future reference.

-You can alter any number of chats i.e., if needed you can combine multiple text messages into a single one.
+7. Tabbed Text Messages: You can alter any number of chats; i.e., if needed, you can combine multiple text messages into a single one.

-Gets you have more interactive and meaningful conversation with an open option of reactions, emojis and animated GIFs.
+8. Animated GIF files: It allows you to have more interactive and meaningful conversations with an open option of reactions, emojis, and animated GIFs.

-Let the user to translate their conversation into any language of their choice within the chat screen.
+9. Language Translation: Let the user translate their conversation into any language of their choice within the chat screen.

-User can make global calls across any platform like iOS, Android app or web app anytime.
+10. Multiple-platform Calling: Users can make global calls across any platform, like iOS, Android apps, or web apps, at any time.

-Now, after getting some idea about these key features, you have to decide the main thing of the entire process as whether you have to build your chat app from scratch or want to make use of ready-made APIs and SDKs, to make the process simple and easy.
+Now, after getting some idea about these key features, you have to decide the main thing of the entire process: whether you have to build your private chat app from scratch or want to make use of a ready-made chat SDK for Android, to make the process simple and easy.

 Planning to Build an Android Chat App – Make a Choice!
 “Readymade Vs Custom”

-Whenever you are planning to build your team chat app, the first foremost question that crosses your mind could be the investment; the next would be the timeframe.
-Since, both of these factors can affect any business, it’s better to have a clear idea about the approach – Whether to go for a Ready-made chat APIs and SDKs or build something from scratch.
+Whenever you are planning to create a chat app in android, the first and foremost question that crosses your mind could be the investment; the next would be the timeframe.
+Since both of these factors can affect any business, it’s better to have a clear idea about the approach: whether to go for ready-made chat APIs and SDKs or build something from scratch.
+For those considering an Android app builder, this decision is even more critical.
 Let’s do some research in detail for better understanding.

 1. Ready-made APIs and SDKs